Normalization for multimodal type theory: Introduction

 The second component in particular represents the aforementioned strict equation.
 In practice, it is easy to obtain an element of $\Ty{}$ which extends $\mathsf{op}$ up to isomorphism \ie{} an element of the following type:

 Remarkably, this proves to be enough.
 The internal language of $\GL{F}$ supports a strictification axiom~\cite{orton:2018} which provides a section to the canonical projection from the first type to the second.
 We are therefore able to construct various connectives which agree only up to isomorphism with their syntactic counterparts and correct them to construct the model.
-In practice, this one maneuver enables STC to avoid all the standard pitfalls resulting from strict equations.
+For instance, a dependent product is determined by a universal property and it is possible to construct a type in $\GL{F}$ with this property by virtue of general categorical theorems.
+However, the result will only satisfy the required equation up to isomorphism.
+The strictification axiom allows STC proofs to benefit from the general categorical result without resorting to unfolding the construction supplied by the abstract argument.